Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 Write speed after SLC exhaustion

-The 2TB variant of the Crucial T700 comes with approx. 320GB of dynamic SLC write cache while the T705 has approximately 220 GB of it.
-The theoretical raw write speed after SLC exhaustion in T700 is around 3600MB/s and 4000 MB/s in T705.
-In the benchmarks like this one, the 2TB T705 drops to around 4000 MB/s after the SLC is exhausted after around 20 seconds of burst write load.
-Then after around 400 seconds, it drops below 2000 MB/s and then recovers to 4000MB/s at around 650 seconds.
+The 2TB variant of the Crucial T700 comes with approximately.
+320GB of dynamic SLC write cache, while the T705 has approximately 220 GB of it.
+The theoretical raw write speed after SLC exhaustion is around 3600 MB/s in T700 and 4000 MB/s in T705.
+In benchmarks like this one, the 2TB T705 drops to around 4000 MB/s after SLC exhaustion after about 20 seconds of burst write load.
+Then, after around 400 seconds, it drops below 2000 MB/s and then recovers to 4000MB/s at around 650 seconds.

 The T700 drops below 4000 MB/s at around 3800 MB/s after almost the same time frame.
-However, it sustained at this speed for around 470 seconds and then recovered at around the same time i.e. 650 seconds.
+However, it sustained at this speed for around 470 seconds and then recovered at around the same time, i.e., 650 seconds.
 So, we can say that the SLC performs as it is advertised.

 Talking about the speed after exhaustion, the same tests showed that the T705 gave around 4029 MB/s steady state write performance after 15 minutes of write load on 1 MiB blocks at QD32.
 The T700 averaged at around 3605.